 Expenses and Field Support The Appalachian Search and Rescue Conference and all its Groups are volunteer organizations supported by membership fees and contributions.
 There is no charge for our services, though we appreciate any donations.
 All members carry enough food and equipment to be self-sufficient for 48 hours.
 For more extended operations, we greatly appreciate support services, such as water, food, and shelter.
-Membership All Appalachian Search and Rescue Conference field members are experienced in outdoors activities, with training in mountain rescue, land navigation, wilderness survival, and emergency and wilderness medicine.
+Membership Il Appalachian Search and Rescue Conference field members are experienced in outdoors activities, with training in mountain rescue, land navigation, wilderness survival, and emergency and wilderness medicine.
 Training and certification of Allegheny Mountain Rescue Group members meet stringent ASRC and Mountain Rescue Association standards.
 Administrative, medical, communications, and base management members support our field operations.
 Anyone who is interested and willing to help is welcome to join.
-Most members train and become certified in wilderness rescue, but we are also happy to have members who can help with our administration (e.g., lawyers and accountants).
+Most members train and become certified in wilderness rescue, but we are also looking for members who can help with administration (e.g., lawyers and accountants).
 If you might be interested in joining or helping, call, write, or come to a meeting or training session.
-Meetings and Training We hold Business meetings the first Tuesday of each month at 7:30 p.m. in the Emergency Department Conference Room at Pittsburgh's Mercy Hospital.
+Meetings and Training when hold Business meetings the first Tuesday of each month at 7:30 p.m. in the second-floor administration conference room (room 2126) at Pittsburgh's Mercy Hospital.
+An occasional summer meeting is held outdoors in a city park; call for information.
 We schedule evening and weekend training sessions on a quarterly or yearly basis.
-Call the Training Officer for the current schedule.
-Visitors are welcome at all business and training sessions.
-For More Information For further information about AMRG or Appalachian Search and Rescue Conference services, meetings, or activities, please write to us: Allegheny Mountain Rescue Group, P.O.
-Box 602, Ambridge, PA 15003.
-Or, call one of our officers: Michael Kuga, AMRG Training Officer:
+Call for the current schedule.
+Visitors are welcome at all meetings and training sessions.
+For More Information or further information about AMRG or Appalachian Search and Rescue Conference services, meetings, or activities, please write to us: Allegheny Mountain Rescue Group, Dept. of Emergency Medicine, Mercy Hospital, Locust Ave., Pittsburgh, PA 15219.
+Or, call one of our officers: Mike Yee, EMT-P, Training Officer:

-(412) 266-9181 (H)
+(412) 462-7289 (H) Richard Worst, Chairman:

-(412) 266-8343 (W)

-Thom Jones, AMRG Chairman:

-(412) 885-6488 (H)
+(412) 869-3747 (H)

 Alerting and Callouts

-Members of the various ASRC Groups all wear the same uniform and all have the same training.
+embers of the various ASRC Groups all wear the same uniform and all have the same training.
 On an operation, all ASRC members work under a unified command, despite coming from different Groups.
 Thus, you should call the ASRC for help, even if for western Pennsylvania.
 Teams of ASRC members are available for help with lost person searches and rescues regardless of the weather, terrain, or time of day.
-For ASRC help, call:
+For help, call:

 EMERGENCY ALERT: 804-674-2400

-This is the telephone number for the Emergency Operations Center of the Virginia Department of Emergency Services in Richmond, Virginia.
-You will reach a Duty Officer trained to deal with search and rescue needs, who will put you in contact with an ASRC Alert Officer.
-The Alert Officer will then dispatch appropriate ASRC resources from the various ASRC Groups.
-Local public safety agencies wanting a fast response for rescues may arrange for direct radio alerting; call an AMRG officer for details.
+This is the Emergency Operations Center of the Virginia Department of Emergency Services.
+You will reach a Duty Officer trained to deal with search and rescue, who will connect you with an ASRC Alert Officer.
+The Alert Officer will then dispatch appropriate resources from the various ASRC Groups.
+Local public safety agencies may arrange for direct radio alerting; call an AMRG officer for details.

-Revised April 1990
+Revised Ocober 1994

 ALLEGHENY MOUNTAIN RESCUE GROUP